mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_sn/codingthemod.md

 ```c#
 var modName = ($"mroshaw_{assembly.GetName().Name}");
 ```

+You may also note the use of the namespace.
+This, again, gives you an opportunity to ensure there is no ambiguity over which `QMod` class you're referring to in code.
+If you keep your namespace unique, clear and consistent, you reduce the risk of calling someone else's class methods in error.

 **NOTE:** You'll see some calls to the Logger here.
 These are super useful to help debug your code.
 Just remember to use `Level.Info` for high level logging only.
 For detailed logging, especially in code that gets called a lot, remember to use `Level.Debug`.
 The last thing you need is to fill players log files with millions of lines of debug text!